rigetti/pyquil/docs/source/getting_started.rst

     and a single call to these functions therefore **cannot** sample the full space of outcomes.
-    Therefore, if the program is non-deterministic and sampling the full program output distribution is important for the application at hand, we recommend using the basic :meth:`~pyquil.api.JobConnection.run` API function as this re-runs the full program for every requested trial.
+    Therefore, if the program is non-deterministic and sampling the full program output distribution is important for the application at hand, we recommend using the basic :meth:`~pyquil.api.QVMConnection.run` API function as this re-runs the full program for every requested trial.